matterhorn-chat/matterhorn/README.md

 # Configuring

+For configuration options you have two choices:

+* Interactive configuration entered on each program run
+* Configuration via stored settings in a config file

+The first option is useful when trying out the program because you can get up and running without worrying about making a configuration.
+Once you're ready for that, an example configuration file can be found at `sample-config.ini`.

-Right now, configuration is manual.
-An example configuration file can be found at `sample-config.ini`.
-Matterhorn will prefer `config.ini` in the current working directory, but will look in the typical XDG configuration directories (you'll probably want to use `$HOME/.config/matterhorn/config.ini`) and as a last resort look for a globally-accessible `/etc/matterhorn/config.ini`.
+When looking for configuration files, matterhorn will prefer `config.ini` in the current working directory, but will look in the typical XDG configuration directories (you'll probably want to use `$HOME/.config/matterhorn/config.ini`) and as a last resort look for a globally-accessible `/etc/matterhorn/config.ini`.

 # Using the Client